kurema/MacDicConversion/README.md

 1. copy ``Body.data`` from somewhare to ``unzip/``
 2. run convert.bat
-``unzip/out/`` contains bunch of html files.
-But it may need to be processed.
 3. cut ``unzip/out/`` to ``convert/*/``.
 4. copy ``DefaultStyle.css`` and ``Images/`` (if exist) to ``convert/*/``
 5. run ``convert.bat``.